TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

          .. code-block:: csh

-            mysqldump --password=[password] [database name] [tablename] --add-drop-table > ./ext_tables_static.sql
+            mysqldump --password=[password] [database name] [tablename] > ./ext_tables_static.sql

-         :code:`--add-drop-table` will make sure to include a DROP TABLE statement so any data is inserted in a fresh table.
+         :code: you might want to add a `TRUNCATE TABLE [tablename]` to the exported data if you want to import them freshly its NOT adviced to have DROP TABLE statements in this file because it breaks the ability of other extensions to extend your table

          |